Tyson Park

 Park History

-Tyson Park is a 27-acre public park located in Knoxville, Tennessee, near the University of Tennessee campus.
-The park is named after Charles McGhee Tyson, a Naval aviator from Knoxville who was killed in action during World War I.
+Tyson Park spans 27 acres in Knoxville, Tennessee, just a stone's throw from the University of Tennessee campus.
+It bears the name of Charles McGhee Tyson, a Knoxville native and Naval aviator who lost his life while serving during World War I.

 Recreational Facilities